Team

 Barbara Wąsikowska

-An Assistant Professor in the Institute of IT in Management of Economy at the Faculty of Economics and Management of the University of Szczecin.
-She specializes in methods of Artificial Intelligence and Neuroscience.
+Dr Barbara Wąsikowska is an Assistant Professor in the Institute of Economics and Finance at the Faculty of Economics, Finance and Management of the University of Szczecin.
+She specializes in methods of Artificial Intelligence and cognitive neuroscience.
 She has published articles in Selected Issues of Experimental Economics, Computational and Mathematical Methods in Medicine, Business Informatics: Concepts and Applications, Studia Informatica, Selected Issues of Data Analysis.
-Her foregoing research, that resulted in over 30 publications, concentrated mainly on applications of artificial intelligence (especially the rough set theory) and techniques of cognitive neuroscience in economy and management.
+Her foregoing research, that resulted in over 50 publications, concentrated mainly on applications of artificial intelligence (especially the rough set theory) and methods of cognitive neuroscience in behavioral economics.

 Agata Wawrzyniak

-An Assistant Professor in the Institute of IT in Management at the Faculty of Economics and Management of the University of Szczecin.
-Her main areas of research are multi-agent simulation in modelling of socio-economic systems, application of cognitive neuroscience techniques in marketing communication and artificial intelligence in economics.
-She has published over 30 peer-reviewed papers and chapters in monographs.
-Currently she is working on consumer behaviour investigation with the use of multi-agent modelling and simulation.
+Dr Agata Wawrzyniak is an Assistant Professor in the Institute of Economics and Finance at the Faculty of Economics, Finance and Management of the University of Szczecin.
+Her main areas of research are multi-agent simulation in modeling of socio-economic systems, digital marketing, application of cognitive neuroscience techniques in marketing communication and artificial intelligence in economics.
+She has published over 50 peer-reviewed papers and chapters in monographs.
+Currently she is working on consumer behaviour investigation with the use of multi-agent modeling and simulation.

 Janina Mękarska